neenuann14/CodeCadets_Intel_LLM/README.md

+##BlenderBot with OpenVINO Integration
+This project demonstrates the use of OpenVINO to deploy large language models (LLMs) like BlenderBot-400M-distilled across Intel AI laptops.
+The repository includes scripts to convert, optimize, and quantize the model, as well as to compare the performance of the original and optimized models in a chatbot application.

+## Table of Contents
+Introduction
+Setup
+Files and Scripts
+Usage
+Convert to ONNX
+Convert to IR
+Quantize Model
+Run the Chatbot
+Compare Performance
+User Interface
+License

+##Introduction
-This project is to study the use of OpenVINO in using large LLM models so that it can be used across all intel AI laptops .
+This project uses the BlenderBot-400M-distilled conversational chatbot model.
+The goal is to optimize the model for use on Intel AI laptops using OpenVINO.

-We have used [blenderbot-400M-distilled ](https://huggingface.co/facebook/blenderbot-400M-distill) model as our LLM model.
-It is a conversational chatbot.
-In this repository , exporttoonnx.py converts model to onnx model and saves it in a new folder blenderbot_openvino_ir .
-This onnx model is converted to ir model using onnx_to_ir_model.py.
-The ir model is quantized using quantization.py.
+##Setup
+Ensure you have the necessary dependencies installed.
+You can install the required packages using:

+##bash
+pip install -r requirements.txt

+##Files and Scripts
-The quantized model is used for chatbot in quantized_chatbot.py. app.py gives user interface for chatbot using quantised model at the same time giving time taken for each response. app_original.py gives similar user interface but uses original model so that we can compare the time taken for each response. chatbot.py is quantizing blenderbot-9b and using quantized model for chatbot , it was run in colab.
+exporttoonnx.py: Converts the BlenderBot model to an ONNX model and saves it in a new folder blenderbot_openvino_ir. onnx_to_ir_model.py: Converts the ONNX model to an Intermediate Representation (IR) model. quantization.py: Quantizes the IR model. quantized_chatbot.py: Uses the quantized model for the chatbot. app.py: Provides a user interface for the chatbot using the quantized model, displaying the time taken for each response. app_original.py: Similar to app.py but uses the original model for comparison. chatbot.py: Quantizes BlenderBot-9B and uses the quantized model for the chatbot (run in Colab). static/: Contains HTML, Tailwind CSS, and JavaScript for the user interface.

-User interface was created using HTML,Tailwind CSS and javascript.
+##Usage
+Convert to ONNX
+To convert the BlenderBot model to an ONNX model, run:

+##bash
+python exporttoonnx.py
+Convert to IR
+To convert the ONNX model to an IR model, run:

+bash
+python onnx_to_ir_model.py
+Quantize Model
+To quantize the IR model, run:

+bash
+python quantization.py
+Run the Chatbot
+To run the chatbot using the quantized model, run:

+bash
+python quantized_chatbot.py
+Compare Performance
+To compare the performance of the original and quantized models, you can use:

+bash
+python app.py  # For quantized model
+python app_original.py  # For original model
+These scripts will provide a user interface and display the time taken for each response.

+##User Interface
+The user interface for the chatbot is created using HTML, Tailwind CSS, and JavaScript.
+The static files are located in the static/ directory.

+##License
+This project is licensed under the MIT License.
+See the LICENSE file for details.